RecordEvolutionApps/app_baggage_tracker/README.md

 Parameter | Default | Description
 -|-|-
-Model | Yolov8s | Select a version for one of the YOLO Object Detection Models Detection Classes | 0,2,3,5,7 | A list of class ids from the COCO dataset.
+Model | Yolov8s | Select a version for one of the YOLO Object Detection Models Detection Classes | 24, 26, 28 | A list of class ids from the COCO dataset.
 If left empty, then all classes are used.
 See [here](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco.yaml)
+Smoothing | false | Smoothing uses previous frames to determine the average detection box of an object in the current frame.
+USE_SAHI | false | SAHI is a method to slice a high resolution frame into chunks of 640x640.
+This improves the detection quality for small objects on high resolution images, but may slow down inference time.
 Confidence | 0.1 | (0 - 1) Sets the minimum confidence threshold for detections.
 Objects detected with confidence below this threshold will be disregarded.
 Adjusting this value can help reduce false positives.
 Intersection over Union | 0.7 | (0 - 1) Intersection Over Union (IoU) threshold for Non-Maximum Suppression (NMS).
 Lower values result in fewer detections by eliminating overlapping boxes, useful for reducing duplicates.
 Width | 1280 | Horizontal Resolution in pixel of the camera stream.
 The camera should support the selected resolution.